How to Decide Where to Travel

-If you only have a week then you are best to travel nearer to home.
+If you only have a week, then you are best to travel nearer to home.
 You do not want to be taking 14+ hour flights one way just to spend five days exploring in a city.
-By the time you get over jetlag, your sightseeing time will be greatly reduced.
-If you have a longer period to travel try finding a cluster of attractions or countries in a region or continent and see those instead.
-Longer travel also allows you to explore a single location more deeply so having a longer period of time does not necessarily equate to seeing more places.
+By the time you get over jetlag, your sightseeing time will be significantly reduced.
+If you have a more extended period to travel, try finding a cluster of attractions or countries in a region or continent and see those instead.
+Longer travel also allows you to explore a single location more deeply, so having a more extended period of time does not necessarily equate to seeing more places.

-To extend the time you have available to travel, consider leaving the evening of your final day of work or the day after your final day.
-When you return I find it is good to have a day or two to adjust to your home time zone, get a fantastic night’s sleep in your own bed, and catch up on all that washing!
+To extend the time you have available to travel, consider leaving the evening of your final day of work or the day after your last day.
+When you return, I find it is good to have a day or two to adjust to your home time zone, get a fantastic night’s sleep in your bed, and catch up on all that washing!

 How Much Money Can I Spend?

-Your budget is a major determinant of how long you travel, but equally importantly where you travel.
-For example, if you do not have a lot of spare funds, travelling to Europe is inadvisable as your funds will quickly diminish and you may be reduced to eating only bread and condiments for an extended period, whereas South-East Asia is a much better choice to the unsurpassed value for money that the region brings.
+Your budget is a major determinant of how long you travel, but equally important where you travel.
+For example, if you do not have a lot of spare funds, travelling to Europe is inadvisable as your funds will quickly diminish, and you may be reduced to eating only bread and condiments for an extended period.
+In contrast, South-East Asia is a much better choice for the unsurpassed value for money that the region brings.
 If you don’t have the money for a luxurious African safari, maybe see another part of Africa instead that does not involve such expensive safaris.
 Look at less travelled destinations too and also more popular places during shoulder and low season – there are bargains to be found.

 There are many ways to make your money go further when you travel, and advice about this is included in detail elsewhere on this website, just follow the link below.Read more: Cheaper Travel